Startup India – A Guide to the New Startup India Policy

-And these mind you, are just nine of the multiple benefits in store for startups in India.
+And these minds you, are just nine of the multiple benefits in store for startups in India.

 - What else is the government doing to help startups in India?

 In addition, India’s apex bank, the Reserve Bank of India (RBI), is taking steps to improve the ‘ease of doing business’ in the nation.
-Led by former chief economist of the International Monetary Fund, Dr Raghuram Rajan, RBI is optimizing lending to startups, contributing significantly to India’s startup ecosystem.
+Led by the former chief economist of the International Monetary Fund, Dr. Raghuram Rajan, RBI is optimizing lending to startups, contributing significantly to India’s startup ecosystem.